A Thing of Beauty _|_ Issue 14, 2019

 Mary, Seat of Wisdom and Mercy

-Jane Carroll contemplates the meaning of the Virgin as revealed at Chartres Cathedral
+Jane Carroll explores the vision of the Virgin Mary embodied in the structure and glass of Chartres Cathedral

 Chartres Cathedral, situated about 50miles southwest of Paris, is dedicated to the Virgin Mary, and in its form and imagery expresses many profound meanings which she embodies – not only for Christians, but universally, as a symbol of the feminine.
 In this article, Jane Carroll, who for many years has studied the cathedral and the sacred geometry that underlies its structure, explains how the building is a monument to the great school of knowledge that developed at Chartres in the eleventh and twelfth centuries.
 Within this, Mary is depicted above all as the ‘seat of wisdom’ – the completely receptive place in which knowledge and mercy appear.